5 Days in Florence, Italy Itinerary

 On the way back to the hotel we had to take a stroll down Via de’ Tornabuoni.
 It’s like the Rodeo Drive of Florence featuring stores like Gucci, Prada, Fendi, BVLGARI, Armani, and others we can’t afford.
 We did our share of window shopping and even went into a few stores just to see inside.

-Sunday was day 4 in Florence and we decided to take it easy and rest.
-The World Cup Finals were taking place so we watched it in the hotel bar/lounge along with everyone else.
-It was a nice way to spend the day OFF of our feet.
-It also gave us a chance to recharge after 3 days of going non-stop.
+Sunday was day four and we decided to take it easy and rest because the World Cup finals were taking place, and we watched it in the hotel bar/lounge along with everyone else.
+It’s like watching the Super Bowl playoffs back home.
+It was a nice way to spend the day OFF of our feet and it gave us a chance to recharge after 3 days of going non-stop.

 We also had the chance to head out for some night life finally.
 We crossed the river into the San Frediano neighborhood where we found an outdoor cabana bar and had a drink and a snack.
 Next we crossed back over the Arno, and went to the rooftop bar at the Weston hotel.
 The night views were gorgeous and the Prosecco was molto bene!

-Our last day in Florence was spent in the Oltrarno Quarter exploring the streets and shops.
-I highly recommend spending time there as it’s away from most of the tourist attractions.
-Although there are visitors roaming the streets, it’s definitely less crowded.
+We spent our last day in Florence in the Oltrarno Quarter exploring the streets and shops.
+I highly recommend spending time there as it’s away from most of the tourist attractions, and although there are visitors roaming the streets, it’s definitely less crowded.

 This is where we found an endless amount of visual joy and inspiration through street art, architectural details, and artisans.
 The street art reminded me of Banksy’s work.

 Our 5 days in Florence were certainly relaxing and exhausting at the same time.
-I don’t feel like we were over scheduled, but the walking was exhausting since the hotel was on the outer edge.
-We were there in mid-July too, so the heat was intense for this ‘central air’ gal.
+I don’t feel like we were over scheduled, but the walking was extra since the hotel was on the outer edge, and the mid-July heat was intense.

 As you can see we only paid to enter two attractions (the art galleries).
 If you were so inclined you could spend a small fortune to go inside all the sites.
-We’d rather spend money and time on experiencing the culture and lifestyle of the city we’re in.
-Speaking of which, I’ve gotten lots of inspiration for recipes & food for entertaining that I can’t wait to create.
+We’d rather spend money and time on experiencing the culture and lifestyle, exploring side streets, and partaking in the food and drink of the city we’re in.
+Speaking of which, here are a few final tips for your visit to Florence:

 Sharing is caring!